stackotter/swift-arg-parser/Sources/ArgumentParser/Documentation.docc/ArgumentParser.md

 ```

 When a user executes your command,
-the `ArgumentParser` library parses the command-line arguments,
+the `StackOtterArgParser` library parses the command-line arguments,
 instantiates your command type,
 and then either calls your `run()` method or exits with a useful message.